-\textit{Conclusions. -} The iron chalcogenide COFS with $n = 6$ electrons per Fe ion was studied by DFT, by DMRG applied to a three-orbital Hubbard model, and by second-order perturbation theory to gain insight into the intuitive physics of our results.
-Our investigations show that in COFS inter-orbital electronic hopping amplitudes can become comparable or larger than the intra-orbital hoppings due to geometrical reasons.
-The resulting large inter-orbital hoppings play a key role in stabilizing an insulating ferromagnetic state.
-The proposed FM mechanism was confirmed computationally via DMRG.
-The rich phase diagram unveiled here suggests that COFS is located at strong $U/W$ and at the realistic value $J_{\rm H}/U = 1/4$, in agreement with experimental results~\cite{mccabe2011new,mccabe2014magnetism}.
-The proposed mechanism requires $J_{\rm H}$ to be robust, as in the family of iron supercondcutors.
-We predict that the similar chain system Na$_2$Fe$X_2$ \cite{stuble2018na7} should also exhibit FM coupling along the chain direction.
+\textit{Conclusions. -} The iron oxychalcogenide COFS with $n = 6$ electrons per Fe was studied by DFT, by DMRG applied to a three-orbital model, and by second-order perturbation theory to gain intuitive insight.
+We showed that in COFS inter-orbital electronic hopping amplitudes can become comparable or larger than the intra-orbital hoppings due to geometrical reasons, stabilizing an insulating FM state.
+The proposed mechanism was confirmed via DMRG.
+Our rich phase diagram suggests that COFS is at strong $U/W$, as in experiments~\cite{mccabe2011new,mccabe2014magnetism}.
+The proposed mechanism requires $J_{\rm H}$ to be robust as well, as in iron supercondcutors.
+We predict that the similar chain system Na$_2$Fe$X_2$~\cite{stuble2018na7} should also exhibit FM coupling along the chain direction.

 \textit{Acknowledgments. -} The work of L.-F.L., Y.Z., A.M. and E.D. was supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES), Materials Sciences and Engineering Division.
 G.A. was partially supported by the scientific Discovery through Advanced Computing (SciDAC) program funded by U.S. DOE, Office of Science, Advanced Scientific Computing Research and BES, Division of Materials Sciences and Engineering.
-All the calculations were carried out at the University of Tennessee Advanced Computational Facility (ACF).
+The calculations were carried out at the University of Tennessee Advanced Computational Facility (ACF).